Kaitlyn Maher

 Maher signed a recording deal late in 2009 with Indie Extreme for the release of her debut album You Were Meant To Be.
 The album was released December 15, 2009.
 Maher appeared in the Disney movie Santa Buddies as the voice for the character Tiny, which was released on November 24, 2009.
 Maher played the orphan Quinn in The Search for Santa Paws.
 She played Sarah Reynolds in Santa Paws 2: The Santa Pups.
 In 2013, Maher starred alongside T.J.
 Miller, Scott Foley, Becki Newton, and Beau Bridges as Piper Goodwin in the FOX TV series The Goodwin Games.
 She acted as the President's Daughter in Free Birds, alongside co-stars Amy Poehler, Owen Wilson, Woody Harrelson, and George Takei.
 From 2016 to 2019, she played the lead roles of both Tiny and Scrappy in AirBud's four-film PupStar series.
 She has acted in supporting roles in the Disney movie Treasure Buddies, the PBS TV series Mack and Moxy, the Disney series Disney's World of English, the AirBud film Russell Madness, and subsequent 2020 film series Russell Maniac, among others.

-Maher continues to write and produce music across her social media platforms, including her recent self-written inspirational song, "World Without You," which was released in 2020 and has gained tens of thousands of YouTube views.
-She has performed on behalf of special needs children for the nonprofit organization, Jill's House, for critically ill children at the National Institutes of Health Children's Inn, for wounded warriors at the Walter Reed National Military Medical Center, and for retired soldiers at the Veterans' Affairs Center in Washington, D.C.
-In addition to touring internationally (including across China, Canada, and Israel), Maher has traveled to Ghana, Honduras, Zambia, Zimbabwe, Madagascar, South Africa, and Malawi to engage in humanitarian outreach alongside local community partners in poverty-stricken areas.
-When not performing professionally, she is a lead singer in her church band.
+Maher continues to write and release music, including her 2023 album "When Did We All Grow Up?" and subsequent singles "We Could Be" and "Fill It Up" in 2024.

 Early life and education

 Maher was born Kaitlyn Ashley Maher in Novi, Michigan, on January 10, 2004, and raised in Ashburn, Virginia.
-To accommodate a demanding film and performance schedule, she was homeschooled through the Laurel Springs School up until 9th grade, when she began attending The Potomac School.
+To accommodate a demanding film and performance schedule, she was homeschooled until 9th grade, when she began attending The Potomac School.
 In high school, Maher competed on the USA Debate Team and captained her school's nationally ranked speech and debate team, placing first in the nation in Extemporaneous Debate at the 2021 National Speech and Debate Tournament.
 Passionate about public speaking and political advocacy, her writing has been published by The Aspen Institute, a leading global think tank.
-She currently attends Duke University.
+In 2023, it was announced that she was attending Duke University, she graduated in 2025.